squidarth/LSSH/README.md

 #### Sidenotes

-An important note is that the function `i2d_PUBKEY` from openssl is used for extracting public keys fromt the `EVP_PKEY` objects.
+An important note is that the function `i2d_PUBKEY` from openssl is used for extracting public keys from the `EVP_PKEY` objects.
 There is example usage of this in crypto_test_2.c.

 ## TODO

 * Implement RSA authentication